-- a volunteer parent - a volunteer who is under 18 - paid or unpaid staff who work in regulated child-related employment for not more than 7 days in a calendar year - a consumer at a child-related service outlet where they also carry out work at the outlet.
+- A volunteer who is under 18 - Paid or unpaid staff who work in regulated child-related employment for not more than 7 days in a calendar year. - A consumer at a child-related service outlet where they also carry out work at the outlet.
 (A child-related service outlet is a place where disability services are provided to children)